hande-qmc/hande/documentation/manual/tutorials/ccmc.rst

 .. literalinclude:: calcs/ccmc/co_ccmc.lua
     :language: lua

+.. [review] - JSS: perhaps here is a good place to mention sign problem is similar to FCIQMC

 Note the much larger initial population compared to an FCIQMC calculation; if this is too low the correct wavefunction will not be obtained.